Study PMBOK 8 shared leadership and situational style for PMP 2026: empowerment, direction, support, urgency, and control traps.

 Explanation: B is best because it reflects situational leadership.
 The team is capable, the change is not critical, and the PM can maintain accountability without over-directing.
 A is a control reflex.
 C turns empowerment into abandonment.
 D avoids leadership adaptation instead of practicing it.

-After this section, move to leadership traps so style and accountability connect to the weaker patterns the exam wants you to reject.
-When your practice misses come from either over-directing or disappearing, use the free PMP 2026 practice preview on web and review what the situation actually needed from leadership.
+After this section, move to Leadership Traps so style and accountability connect to the weaker patterns the exam wants you to reject.
+If your misses come from either over-directing or disappearing, review PMP 2026 Question Patterns and use the PMP 2026 practice page on external practice to check what the situation actually needed from leadership.